shirleywbi/BudgetApp/README.md

 - inputting your income and expenses
 - categorizing your expenses
 - print report to indicate:
-	- total income
+	- expenseTotal income
-	- total money spent
+	- expenseTotal money spent
 	- breakdown of expenses

 *********************************************************************